Developer: Konami Publisher: Konami Release: 02/21/92 Genre: Shooter

 Parodius is a parody of Gradius and Twin Bee.
 It pulls from both series while having its own unique flavor.
 Over the years it would grow to poke fun at even more Konami series such as Castlevania, Tokimeki Memorial, and even Lethal Enforcers.
 While the series had its start on the MSX it was the first arcade game, Parodius Da! ~Shinwa kara Owarai e~ that most are familiar with and put it on the map.
 Parodius Da hit multiple platforms spanning the Gameboy to the PlayStation and Saturn.
 This PC Engine port falls squarely in the middle.
 It is very good but comes with numerous concessions that were unnecessary.

-Like the later Gradius games Parodius gives you four weapon load outs except here they are based on a different Konami series.
+Like the later Gradius games Parodius has four weapon load outs except here they are based on a different Konami series.
 The Vic Viper is identical to the original Gradius.
 Twinbee is a bit original as its bell power-ups are separate items in addition to the traditional weapon grid.
 Octopus is analogous to Salamander and its ripple laser is one of my personal favorites in a Konami shooter.
 Pentarou from Antarctic Adventure has my favorite set of options.
 Proton torpedoes are awesome and the spread gun is extremely powerful as it expands on contact.
 The bells from Twin Bee is present but are not as annoying as they do not bounce when shot.
 The temporary powers they produce are pretty funny, from a massive smart bomb to a megaphone that shouts random phrases.

 Parodius has an anything goes vibe that I find endearing.
 The series is very Japanese in its humor but still relatable for international audiences.
 That is because it relies on absurdity.
 One moment you are flying through a clown filled Easter Island than the next you are doing your best to avoid being crushed by a Go Go Dancer.
 The bosses are an esoteric bunch, from an American Eagle (literally) to a sumo wrestler.
 It does not use humor to mask a subpar game however.
 Behind it all is a game with fantastic pacing and shooting mechanics with excellent level design.
 It is here with this port suffers a bit.